Blank Check (film): Box office

+Blank Check debuted at number 3 at the US box office behind Ace Ventura: Pet Detective and The Getaway with $5.4 million in its opening weekend.
+The film grossed $30.8 million in the United States and Canada.

 Critical reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 9% based on 11 reviews, with an average rating of 2.98/10.
-On Metacritic, the film has a weighted average score of 42 out of 100, based on nine critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Peter Rainer of the Los Angeles Times stating that what was "missing from this film is any trace of the joy in simple pleasures.
+Peter Rainer of the Los Angeles Times stated that what was "missing from this film is any trace of the joy in simple pleasures.
 Preston isn't a very imaginative child; he's a goodies gatherer."
 Janet Maslin of The New York Times said that it "looks like the best bet for family audiences in a season short on kiddie oriented entertainment.
 And it's a movie that no parents in their right minds should let children see."

 The Chicago Tribune stated that "[w]ith its contrived plot, its MTV-inspired montages and its blatant shilling for products, it is film as hard sell, and it comes with a decidedly suspect warranty.
 Its mercantile instincts are so primary it looks like an infomercial."

 Kissing controversy

-In recent years, the appropriateness of a scene depicting a kiss between Preston and Shay near the end of the film has been called into question, particularly with Shay's job as an agent with the FBI.
-Brian Bonsall was 12 years old at the time of filming, while Karen Duffy was 31.
-Concerns were first raised in a September 2009 episode of the review web series Nostalgia Critic.
+The appropriateness of a scene depicting a kiss between Preston and Shay near the end of the film has been called into question, particularly with Shay's job as an agent with the FBI.
+Brian Bonsall was 11 years old at the time of filming, while Karen Duffy was 31.